euphort-wind/euphort-wind.github.io/content/post/kazakhstan/index.md

     image: 6bishba.jpg
     caption: Kazakh Beshbarmak
 ---
 Hej!
 I'm sharing a glimpse of my experience visiting astonishing Kazakhstan.
-I was there in the spring and winter of 2023.
+I was there in 2023.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Astana, Kostanay, Aktau, Kokshetau.<br>